 You can also update the form width through the Form Layout tab of the Advanced Designer.

-That’s all it takes to change your form width and why it’s essential for your visitors and conversion rates.
 How effective was the change for you?
 Please share your thoughts and experiences in the comments section below.